The Practical Question Behind This Review

 Turn each research claim into a testable pilot hypothesis.
 Measure latency, fee behavior, route reliability, recovery success, and policy compliance in one real corridor.
 Keep test conditions explicit and repeatable.
 Make architecture decisions only after results stay stable across multiple runs, not after one successful demonstration.

-Is this six-paper synthesis enough for final architecture lock-in for lightning network cross-border micropayments?
+Is this evidence review enough for final architecture lock-in for lightning network cross-border micropayments?

 No. This synthesis is strong for shortlisting options and shaping a pilot plan, but it is not enough for final lock-in.
 Final architecture should follow measured outcomes from production-like tests, including failure behavior, operator workload, and policy enforcement quality over time.